 Protecting Privacy When Using the Internet

-It is rather sad that the Internet, a network designed to be an open sharing platform, has been abused by governments to create massive spying tools.
+It is rather sad that the Internet, a network designed to be an open-sharing platform, has been abused by governments to create massive spying tools.
 Of course, criminals will want to hide their illegal activities.
 Governments want to have the power to find these criminals and it is not easy to find them.
 However, there is a balance between the complete removal of personal privacy and government or police activities to thwart criminals.

-The reason why the US Constitution prohibits unreasonable searches and seizures is that without a balanced check on the activities of this nature, the possibility of abuse of the system is extreme.
+The reason why the US Constitution prohibits unreasonable searches and seizures is that without a balanced check on activities of this nature, the possibility of abuse of the system is extreme.
 One only needs to look at the historical record of massive state-spying systems that were implemented in China, Germany, or the former Soviet Union to see how really intrusive, unfair, and destructive these systems become when left unchecked.

 Using a Virtual Private Network (VPN) to Hide Your IP Address

-It is clear that anyone who respects the privacy needs to take active steps to prevent being spied on while using the Internet.
+It is clear that anyone who respects privacy needs to take active steps to prevent being spied on while using the Internet.
 The first step is to remove any direct connection between your IP address and your physical location.
-There are services that provide this and they are effective and inexpensive.
+There are services that provide this, and they are effective and inexpensive.
 However, some of these “privacy” services were created specifically as Internet traps to catch criminals.

 For the ordinary person, it is probably a good idea to use one of these services that are NOT based in the country where they live as an extra security measure.